jonashw/DevelopmentGuidelines/README.md

 - "In order to [receive benefit] as a [role], I want [goal/desire]"
 - "As [who] [when] [where], I [what] because [why]."
 - "As a [role], I can [action with system] so that [external benefit]"
-- "As [persona], I want [what?] so that [why?]
+- "As [persona], I want [what?] so that [why?]"

 Use a flowchart to describe a process or user story that has logical branching, multiple steps, and/or involves multiple parties.
+The [yEd Graph Editor](http://www.yworks.com) is quite capable.
 ![](img/Flowchart-Example.png)

 ### Explain *How*
 After you've established the *Why*, *Who*, and *What* of the domain, it might be good to nail down some specifics of the *How*.

 If you provide mockups (a.k.a. wireframes), take care to keep them as simple as possible.
 Sometimes, a lot of detail can be distracting and communicate the wrong thing.
 Focus on the key design considerations and leave the incidental stuff for later.
+Try [Pencil](http://pencil.evolus.vn/) (FREE) or [Balsamiq](http://www.balsamiq.com) (NOT FREE).
 ![](img/Wireframe-Example.png)